harish-garg/harish/source/_posts/How-do-you-get-access-to-OpenAI-GPT-3.md

 While it's OpenAI 's own decision to who and how they give access to their API, there are few things one can do to speed up the approval process.

 * If possible and if you have access to, use an email id that is either your work email or on a domain that you own.
-For example, yourname@companyname or yourname@yourwebsite is better then something like yourname@gmail.com.
+For example, `yourname@companyname` or `yourname@yourwebsite` is better then something like `yourname@gmail.com`.
 There is no official rule against using generic email services.
-However, in my own experience and after speaking to other people who applied, custom domain email ids have better
+However, in my own experience and after speaking to other people who applied, custom domain email ids have better chance of early approval.
-* Try not to use non-personal email ids like contact@companyname.com, etc. Instead use email ids that have your name in them, like harish@harishgarg.com
+* Try not to use non-personal email ids like `contact@companyname.com`, etc. Instead use email ids that have your name in them, like `jane@companyname.com`
 * Use real person names in the Name fields, not company names or generic names.
 * Do mention your interesting idea in the given field.
 Note that you don't necessarily have to build this exact idea.
 This particular answer tells them whether you have thought through enough before applying for access.
 Try coming up with an idea for an app or a project before applying.
 * Choose one of these options.